 Common Name: Golden Suncup

-Oenothera brevipes is a Annual up to 0.30 metres tall.
+Oenothera brevipes is an annual plant that can grow up to 0.30 metres tall.

 South-western N. America - California.